libratbag/libratbag/README.md

 <img src="https://libratbag.github.io/_images/logo.svg" alt="" width="30%" align="right">

-libratbag provides **ratbagd**, a DBus daemon to configure gaming mice.
+libratbag provides **ratbagd**, a DBus daemon to configure input devices, mainly gaming mice.
 The daemon provides a generic way to access the various features exposed by these mice and abstracts away hardware-specific and kernel-specific quirks.

 libratbag currently supports devices from Logitech, Etekcity, GSkill, Roccat, Steelseries.
 See [the device